 Ngozi Okonjo-Iweala is a notable Nigerian leader in the economic sector.
 Iweala has a pretty good head for numbers.

 She served 2 terms as Nigeria’s Finance Minister.
 For 4 years she worked as one of the Managing Directors of World Bank.

-While handling Nigeria’s finances, under the regime of Olusegun Obasanjo and later Goodluck Ebele Jonathan, when the economy was rated to be in its all time high.
+While handling Nigeria’s finances, under the regime of Olusegun Obasanjo and later Goodluck Ebele Jonathan, when the economy was rated to be at its all-time high.
 She upheld transparent policies that stabilized the Nigerian economy at the time.

 The Harvard and M.I.T trained economist shattered the glass ceiling by becoming the first female finance minister and the foreign minister in Nigeria.

-Forbes named her the 44th and 48th Most Powerful Women in the World in 2014 and 2015 respectively.
+Forbes named her the 44th and 48th Most Powerful Woman in the World in 2014 and 2015 respectively.

 Currently, she has been appointed the director of a UK Bank.

 It was once rumoured that Botswana’s president, Seretse Khama Ian Khama, has been named the World’s best president by the United Nations.

 President Ian Khama is largely commended for the nation’s improved economy under his watch.
 Huffington Post reported that in the wake of the 2007-2009 recession Botswana went from one of the world’s lowest per capita income figures of $70 to a middle-income level category of $16,300 within a few decades.
 He also intends to diversify the economy by shifting so much dependence on the nation’s diamonds.